Skip to main content

 How long does it take to file and complete Chapter 13 bankruptcy?

 Preparing and filing takes a few weeks.
 Plan confirmation happens roughly 45-90 days after filing.
 The repayment plan then runs 36 months if your income is below your state's median, or 60 months if it's above.
 Total time from filing to discharge is 3-5 years.
-By comparison, Chapter 7 takes 4-6 months and debt settlement typically resolves accounts in 24-48 months.
+By comparison, Chapter 7 takes 4-6 months and debt settlement timelines vary based on your specific creditors and situation - our team can give you an honest comparison.

 The 3-year versus 5-year determination is based on your "current monthly income" compared to your state's median income for your household size.
 If your income exceeds the median, you're generally required to commit to a full 5-year plan.
 That's an additional 24 months of court-supervised payments with the same risk of dismissal at any point - a meaningful difference that doesn't always get emphasized.